Bergtiger/TigerClaim/src/ReadMe.txt

 Setting         Default                     Description

 Time.Pattern:   dd-MM-yyyy                  Time pattern.
-ExpandVert:     true                        Regions will be automatically expanded to full height
+ExpandVert:     true                        Regions will be automatically expanded to full height.
-Overlapping:    false                       Claims can overlap existing Regions
+Overlapping:    false                       Claims can overlap existing Regions.
-Radius:         39                          Claims without WorldEdit selection will be a square with this radius around the player
+Radius:         39                          Claims without WorldEdit selection will be a square with this radius around the player.
-Pattern:        -player-_-counter-_-time-   Claims will be named with this pattern
+Pattern:        -player-_-counter-_-time-   Claims will be named with this pattern.
 Gap:            10                          Claims need a gap between each other.
+Height.Min:     -64                         Claims min height by expand vert.
+Height.Max:     320                         Claims max height by expand vert.
 Flags:          -                           Default flags that will be added when a claim is made.

 Constant